BayLab/MarineGenomics2022/docs/02-Week2.md

 > ## Exercise
-> `echo` is a built-in shell command that writes its arguments, like a line of text to standard output.
+> `echo` is a built-in shell command that writes its arguments, like a line of text to a standard output.
 > The `echo` command can also be used with pattern matching characters, such as wildcard characters.
 > Here we will use the `echo` command to see how the wildcard character is interpreted by the shell.
 >